oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A proccessor satisfies the "CSAF consumer" conformance profile if the processor:

 * reads CSAF documents and interprets them according to the semantics defined in section 3.
-* satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.
+* satisfies those normative requirements in section 3 and 6 that are designated as applying to CSAF consumers.

 ### 7.1.11 Conformance Clause 11: CSAF viewer